robabram/Quickstart-Secure-Django-Template/README.md

 **Authenticated and Non-Authenticated Templates**

 All pages source a top level template from the 'templates' directory for pages where the user has authenticated or not.

+**Basic Oauth2 Unit Tests**

+There are example unit tests to support testing when Oauth2 authentication is used.